ManojINaik/manimAnimationAgent/CIRCLECI_SETUP.md

 - Manual workflow for rendering specific videos
 - Accepts video_id parameter

-### scheduled-video-check (Scheduled)
+### scheduled-video-check (Scheduled) - Currently Disabled
-- Runs every 10 minutes
-- Checks for queued videos and processes them
+- **Note**: Commented out due to CircleCI cron format requirements
+- To enable: Uncomment the workflow and test with a simple cron expression
+- Suggested format: `"0 12 * * *"` (daily at noon)
-- Only runs on main and circleci branches
+- Only runs on main and circleci branches when enabled

 ## Environment Variables